-There are a limited number of exemptions, for example, cases where it is permitted to provide a different service on the basis of a protected characteristic.
+There are a limited number of exemptions, for example, cases where it is permitted to provide a different service on the basis of a protected The Equality Act legally protects people from discrimination in the workplace and wider society, prohibiting discrimination on the basis of protected characteristics characteristic.
 With relevance to schools, these can be found in the Technical Guidance for Schools, which outlines the requirements of the Equality Act (2010) for schools in relation to the provision of education.